-NCA International has dual accreditation with the Association of Christian Schools International (ACSI) and the Southern Association of Colleges and Schools (SACS CASI), and is authorized by the Nicaraguan Ministry of Education (MINED) to award the Central-American "bachillerato" to its graduates.
+NCA International has dual accreditation with the Association of Christian Schools International (ACSI) and Cognia (formerly SACS / AdvancED), and is authorized by the Nicaraguan Ministry of Education (MINED) to award the Central-American "bachillerato" to its graduates.
 In addition, NCAI is a member school of Christian Schools International (CSI).
 NCAI was the first ACSI-accredited school in Central America (2001).